 There will be some tricky fingering needed to make the left hand of this arrangement skip along.
 The harmony is so pretty, though, that it is worth a bit of extra work.

 No difference!
 Hah!
 Talk about the difference between science and art -- he spoke with the air of one who was dispelling superstitions.
-We musicians were the superstitious holders of myth.
+We musicians were the superstitious adherents of myth.

 Now here is a second, more vigorous arrangement of Kookaburra.
 It is only in the key of D. There is more movement in the left hand, however, it is all chords, so it may prove to be easier than the other for your students.

 Here's what a kookaburra looks like -- a lovely little bird:

 And here is the vocal round, now in 2 keys, which I adored when I was a kid.
 I hope your vocal students like it too!

 Click below to see contributions from other visitors to this page...